Produced by Digital Journeys To order,

-What will happen in 2012 – or, in the Mayan calendar, 220.127.116.11.0?
 The question has been the subject of many books and one blockbuster movie.
 No-one seems to know, but there is ample speculation: from the return of Zecharia Sitchin’s aliens from the theoretical twelfth planet in our solar system to global annihilation, everyone seems to have an opinion as to what 2012 is about.
-It might therefore come as a surprise that for the Mayan civilisation itself – those who worked the date of December 21, 2012 into their mythology – it was no mystery at all!
+It might, therefore, come as a surprise that for the Mayan civilisation itself – those who worked the date of December 21, 2012, into their mythology – it was no mystery at all!
 The Mayan prophecy to do with 2012 was that it would signal the return of “The Nine”.

 “The Nine” are mentioned in an inscription on Monument 6 of the Mayan site of Tortuguero, in the Mexican state of Tabasco.
 The monument was erected in 669 AD and is one of the very few pre-Conquest sources that mention 2012.
 Various translations or partial translations of the inscription exist.
 This is the most common one: “At the next creation, the Bolon Yokte Ku, or Nine Support Gods, will return.”
 However, the actual word “return”, sometimes translated as “descent”, is not intact on the monument.
 Still, it is a safe conclusion to make that the missing word is return.
 Why?
 Because other Mayan sources reference the return of these deities at the ending of each baktun.
 Hence, they are expected to emanate on Earth in 2012 too.
 Who are the Bolon Yokte Ku – The Nine?
 They have variously been translated as the God of Nine Strides, the Nine-Footed God, Jaguar-Foot-Tree and Nine-Dog-Tree.
 They were seen as living in the Underworld and were generally described as god(s) of conflict, warfare, and are hence linked with dangerous transition times, social unrest, eclipses, and natural disasters like earthquakes.
 It is said that at the end of a baktun, they would abandon their underworld realm and rise to the Earth’s surface, where they would do battle with the 13 deities of Heaven.